-Just for Fun: With Seven Days To Christmas Eve, We're Got Seven Facts About Seasonal Songs
+Just for Fun: With Seven Days To Christmas Eve, Here's Seven Facts About Seasonal Songs

 Christmas time means Christmas songs.
 On Repeat.
 Endlessly.
 So, with just a week to Christmas Eve, we thought we’d celebrate with seven facts about seasonal songs.
-Plus seven ways Stikins make it simple to get your stuff labelled with stick on name labels.
+Plus seven ways our stick on name labels make it simple to get your stuff labelled.

 Seven Festive Facts About Our Favourite Seasonal Songs